tienfeek/chute-tutorials/Android/ListingChutesTutorial/README.md

 Setup
 ====

+* Follow the ProjectSetup tutorial that can be found and downloaded at
-* Go through [ProjectSetup.md](https://github.com/chute/photo-picker-plus/blob/master/Android/PhotoPickerPlusTutorial/ProjectSetup.md) for a complete guide on how to setup the chute SDK.
+  [https://github.com/chute/chute-tutorials/tree/master/Android/Project%20Setup](https://github.com/chute/chute-tutorials/tree/master/Android/Project%20Setup) for a complete guide on how to setup the chute SDK.

 * Add the GalleryListing component to your project by either copying all the resources and source code or by adding it as an Android Library project.